AlphaSerpentis/Discord-Brewer/terms_of_service.md

 Examples of reasons for termination include, but are not limited to:
 - Abusive behavior towards the bot or its related systems or networks
-- Violating the acceptable use outlined in this document, such as, but not limited to, providing inappropriate prompts to the bot
+- Violating the acceptable use outlined in this document, such as, but not limited to, providing inappropriate content to the bot

 ## Governing Law
 These Terms of Service shall be governed and construed in accordance with the laws of the State of Texas, without regard to its conflict of law provisions.